-CRITERIA FOR MENTORS (COACHES) The Me ntor has the ability to work well with other adults.
-The Me ntor is a responsive listener and an effective communicator.
-The Me ntor is a role model for active learning. ntor is committed to assisting colleagues in the quest for new strategies and techniques that will enhance classroom practice. ntor is flexible and open to change. ntor is able to discuss the problems and potential solutions by offering constructive feedback and guide the novice teacher to y develop a plan that meets the novice teachers' needs, style and ability. ☐ The Me ntor is enthusiastically committed to the profession and respected by peers. ntor has the ability to successfully plan for the educational needs of the students and incorporate student learning standards.
-In the demonstrates exemplary content knowledge and pedagogy.
-The Me ntor is willing to invest the time needed to meet the professional needs of the Novice Teacher. ntor understands the need and nature of confidentiality and is able to discern when to honor the confidential nature of the relationship. ☐ The Me ntor must be committed to the goals of this mentoring plan.
+CRITERIA FOR MENTORS (COACHES) ne ability to work well with other adults. esponsive listener and an effective communicator. ole model for active learning.
+The Mentor is fle mmitted to assisting colleagues in the quest for new strategies and techniques that will enhance classroom practice. xible and open to change. e to discuss the problems and potential solutions by offering constructive feedback and guide the novice teacher to a plan that meets the novice teachers' needs, style and ability.
+The Mentor is ent husiastically committed to the profession and respected by peers. ne ability to successfully plan for the educational needs of the students and incorporate student learning standards.
+In this instruction is a standard of the students and incorporate student learning standards.
+The Mentor is wil lling to invest the time needed to meet the professional needs of the Novice Teacher.
+The Mentor under mentoring relations rstands the need and nature of confidentiality and is able to discern when to honor the confidential nature of the - be committed to the goals of this mentoring plan.